-With Fez’s labyrinth streets, traditional shops and cultural history, it’s a must visit for any Moroccan traveler.
-Here’s how to experience Fez in one day.
+With Fez’s labyrinth streets, medinas, markets and cultural history, it’s a must visit for any Moroccan traveler.
+Here’s how to travel through Fez, Morocco in two days.

 A winding maze of more than 9,000 streets.
 Competitive shopkeepers looking to barter.
 Handmade local goods, designed with that quintessential Moroccan touch.